 Reference is made to the 'Effective Support for Children and Families in Somerset' Threshold Document and the appropriate action taken.
-Practitioners identify the level of need.
+Practitioners identify the level of need and may refer to the 'family strengths and needs toolkit'.

 The DSL has a duty to refer all known suspected cases of abuse to the relevant agency.
 This could involve the completion of an Early Help Assessment Form, CRIF, and DASH, MASH or a direct call to Somerset Direct or the police.
 Information can be accessed on the Somerset Safeguarding Children Partnership website.
 Where a disclosure is made to a visiting staff member from a different agency, e.g. Health Visitor, Area SENCO it is the responsibility of that agency staff to formally report the referral to the settings DSL in the first instance and to follow the organisations procedure.
 All processes are documented and placed in the child's safeguarding file and kept in a locked filing cabinet.